yegor256/blog/_drafts/if-throw.md

 sign on the road (americans, don't be surprised, there are many of that blue signs in Europe):

 It looks logical, isn't it?
-You can go to the left lane, if you're driving a car.
-You should go to the right lane, if you you're in a truck.
+You can go to the left lane, if you're not driving a truck.
+You should go to the right lane otherwise.
 Both lanes meet in a while.
 No matter which one you chose, you will end up on the same road.
 This is what this code block does: